Wu Peifu: Northern Expedition

 Wu maintained a power base in Hubei and Henan in central China until he was confronted by the Kuomintang army during the Northern Expedition in 1927.
 With armies detained by Kuomintang allies in the Northwest, Wu was forced to withdraw to Zhengzhou in Henan.

 As Wu Peifu's armies were being overrun by the Kuomintang forces of Chiang Kai-shek, during a breakfast interview with a westerner Wu Peifu was noticed carrying an old book; the interviewer asked him the title, and Wu replied, "The Military Campaigns of the Kingdom of Wu.
 They didn't have any machine guns or airplanes then."
 Wu never held a political office during his years as a warlord.

 Wu Peifu hung a portrait of George Washington in his office.
-He was a nationalist, and refused to enter foreign concessions—not even to hide from his enemies—because he viewed them as an affront to China, and instead chose a much more perilous method of escape.
+He was a patriot who refused to enter foreign concessions—not even to hide from his enemies—because he viewed them as an affront to China, preferring to put himself in grave danger.